Collaborate with coworkers

 4. Test your automation

 It is now time to test your automation.
 There are two outcomes:

-In that case, you will see the following messages:
+When the automation test succeeds, you will see one of the following messages:

-To change an automation, go to the detail page of that content workflow.
-Click on 'Edit' to change the If, Where, or Then.
+To change an automation, go to the detail page of that workflow.
+Click Edit to change the If, Where, or Then.
 Save the changes and test your custom automation again.

-When you create an automation, the default status of this automation is 'inactive'.
-To activate the automation, you need to turn on the toggle 'Activate'.
-Save the automation, and the set content workflows will take effect immediately.
+When you create an automation, the default status of this automation is inactive.
+To activate the automation, you need to enable the Active toggle.
+Save the automation for it to take effect immediately.

-To temporarily or permanently unpublish an automation, turn off the toggle 'Activate' and save the automation.
+To temporarily or permanently inactivate an automation, disable the Active toggle and save the automation.
 From that moment on, the automation is no longer called and therefore no longer takes effect.

 Delete an automation with one of the following actions: